Ianngure/phase1project/README.md

 Its a fully functional web Dictionary.

 ## Installation
-You use git clone to be able to download the documents in the GitHub
+You use git clone to be able to download the documents in the GitHub.

 ## Installation Requirements
 Git